Once considered a North African delicacy, couscous is now eaten all over the world.

-Though commonly mistaken for a grain, it’s made from little balls of durum wheat or semolina flour.
+It’s a processed grain product made from little balls of durum wheat or semolina flour.

 There are three types of couscous: Moroccan, Israeli and Lebanese.
 Moroccan couscous is the tiniest and most readily available version.

 Israeli or pearl couscous is about the size of peppercorns and takes longer to cook.
 It tends to have a nuttier flavor and chewier texture.
-Lebanese couscous is the largest of the three and takes the longest to cook.
+Lebanese couscous is the largest of the three and has the longest cooking time.

-Here are the top 7 health and nutrition benefits of couscous.
+Here are 5 health and nutrition benefits of couscous.

 One of the most important nutrients in couscous is selenium.

-Just one cup of couscous contains more than 60% of the recommended intake.
+Just one cup (157 grams) of couscous contains more than 60% of the recommended intake (1).

 The selenium in couscous may help lower your risk of heart disease by reducing inflammation and oxidative stress in your body.
-Its antioxidant effects can also help reduce the buildup of plaque and LDL cholesterol on artery veins and walls (1, 5).
+Its antioxidant function can also help reduce the buildup of plaque and “bad” LDL cholesterol on artery veins and walls (2, 6).

 Summary Selenium is an important antioxidant that helps protect your body.
 Couscous is an exceptional source of this nutrient.

-A review of 69 studies including over 350,000 people showed that high selenium blood levels may protect against certain cancers.
-Although, the effect was associated with eating selenium-rich foods, rather than taking supplements (7).
+A review of 69 studies including over 350,000 people showed that high selenium blood levels may protect against certain cancers, though the effect was associated with eating selenium-rich foods, rather than taking supplements (8).

 Some studies have specifically linked selenium deficiency to an increased risk of prostate cancer.
-However, consuming adequate amounts of selenium, in combination with vitamins C and E, has shown to decrease the risk of lung cancer in smokers (8, 9, 10).
+Additionally, consuming adequate amounts of selenium, in combination with vitamins C and E, has shown to decrease the risk of lung cancer in smokers (9, 10, 11).